-- Guidelines on the following issues: - On transboundary network assessment criteria in order to check where protection is lacking (e.g. connectivity assessment) especially in the context of climate change and to enhance predictive ability to changes in needs of connectivity. - On how to best design and create ecological corridors especially without designating the corridors themselves as protected areas, but rather using management measures or incentives. - On climate change adaptation, e.g. criteria or management tools for adapting the methodological guides and recommendations to the situation of each region. - Further elaboration on the conservation objectives and measures required for protected areas to count against the targets, including examples. - On how the EU BDS 2030 targets should be met, e.g. through a 'ratcheting mechanism'9 as the one known from the Paris Climate Agreement. - On the implementation of Annex III of the Habitats Directive. - On 'strict' protection, including the identification of strictly protected areas (the 10 % target) in relation to e.g. area, ecological functionality, species and habitat representation, human intervention, etc. - On methodological aspects including best practice examples, to learn from European and larger-scale experiences.
+- Guidelines on the following issues: - On cross-border designation, e.g. transboundary network assessment criteria in order to check where protection is lacking (e.g. connectivity assessment) especially in the context of climate change and to enhance predictive ability to changes in needs of connectivity - On how to best design and create ecological corridors especially without designating the corridors themselves as protected areas, but rather using management measures or incentives.
+Methodologies for protecting/restoring connectivity between protected areas/Natura 2000 sites. - On the design and establishment of new marine protected areas, in terms of suggested size, design of borders, habitats representativeness, protection level, connectivity, expected results of conservation, management etc. - On climate change adaptation, e.g. criteria or management tools for adapting the methodological guides and recommendations to the situation of each region - Further elaboration on the conservation objectives and measures required for protected areas to count against the targets, including examples

-• Additional demand for:

-- \circ $\;$ An online platform for the exchange of information and monitoring of procedures; - Training, e.g. to standardise regional and national approaches, e. g. compulsory inventories of biodiversity, conservation status and threats.
+- On how the EU BDS 2030 targets should be met, e.g. through a 'ratcheting mechanism'10 as the one known from the Paris Climate Agreement - o On the implementation of Annex III of the Habitats Directive - On 'strict' protection, including the identification of strictly protected areas (the 10% target) in relation to e.g. area, ecological functionality, species and habitat representation, human intervention, etc. - On methodological aspects including best practice examples, to learn from European and larger-scale experiences - On stakeholder management/involvement during designation and legislation procedures (i.e. public and local government consultation techniques).
+Guidance on balance of legal interests of landowners. - Additional demand for: - An online platform for the exchange of information, examples of good practice and monitoring and designation procedures of all EU countries. - Training, e.g. to standardise regional and national approaches, e.g. compulsory inventories of biodiversity, conservation status and threats

-9 The so-called ratchet or ambition mechanism in the Paris Agreement is not a self-contained issue within the text but scattered throughout the deal and in essence describes how each submission of intended nationally determined contributions (INDCs) would be more ambitious than the last, namely, ratcheting up.
+10 The so-called ratchet or ambition mechanism in the Paris Agreement is not a self-contained issue within the text but scattered throughout the deal and in essence describes how each submission of intended nationally determined contributions (INDCs) would be more ambitious than the last, namely, ratcheting up.